How does the commission process begin?

 How long does it take to finish a commission piece?

 The time it takes to complete a commission varies depending on the size and complexity of the design.
-The delivery date will be determined once both parties agree on the overall design and size of the artwork.
-Deadlines and delivery dates can be negotiated.
-The final selling price will be increased for rush deliveries.
+The delivery date will be determined once we agree on the overall design and size of the artwork.

 Can I choose the materials you will use?

 My goal for every design is to use high-quality materials to create a balanced and beautiful composition.
-I’ll create an initial drawing and will provide fiber and textile samples to be used as a guide so that we can agree on a general color scheme and tone.
+I’ll create an initial drawing and will provide samples of materials to be used as a guide so we can agree on a general color scheme and tone.
 Please be aware, however, that the creative process often has a life of its own.
-In order to do my best work, I need to have flexibility in my use of materials.
+In order to do my best work, I must have flexibility in my use of materials.
 I purchase my materials from trusted sources that I’ve worked with for years.
 Having this consistency and predictability in my materials allows me to focus on artistic decisions.
 If you want to commission something using special materials like silk, rare textiles, or family heirlooms, we can discuss the options during our initial conversation.
 This may increase the final price.

 Can I see the design before you begin?

-Yes, I will provide an initial drawing before production begins on the final artwork.
-At that point we will have another conversation to make sure our expectations for the project are in line with each other.
-This is the time to address any concerns or proposed changes in the design or color scheme.
+Yes, I'll provide an initial drawing before I begin work.
+At that point we'll have another conversation to make sure our expectations are aligned.
+This is the time to address any concerns or proposed changes in the theme, design, or color scheme.

-Can I see the artwork while you are making it?
+Can I see the artwork while you're making it?

-I’m sorry but I don’t provide “in progress” photos or allow studio visits while working on commissions.
+I don’t provide “in progress” photos or allow studio visits while working on commissions.
 The piece may go through several drafts and variations before I’m satisfied with the design, and sometimes the final artwork is very different than earlier stages.
-I’ve found that sharing photos during different stages is confusing to the client and slows down the creative process.
+I’ve found that sharing photos during different stages slows down the creative process.

-With every commission, my goal is to exceed the client’s expectations.
-During the creative process, if for some reason I find that a major part of the design or construction needs to be changed from the original drawing, I will communicate with the client to explain my reasoning and we can discuss options.
-As the artist, I must have the final word on creative decisions, and I take that responsibility very seriously.
+With every commission, my goal is to exceed the your expectations.
+During the creative process, if for some reason I find that a major part of the design or construction needs to be changed from the original drawing, I will communicate with you to explain my reasoning and we can discuss options.
+As the artist, I retain the final word on creative decisions.